-As shown in the photos provided in Subsection II.J (Views), the views from the Subject Crossing are predominantly commercial or residential buildings.
-Views of the Catalina Mountains to the north, Rincon Mountains to the east, and Tucson Mountains to the west will remain unchanged.
+As shown in the photos provided in Subsection II.J (Views), the views from the Subject Crossing are commercial buildings.
+Views of the Rincon Mountains to the east will remain unchanged, and views of the Tucson Mountains to the west will also remain unchanged.